NateTheGreatt/bitECS/docs/Intro.md

 Manual entity ID recycling lets you control exactly when entities are removed from the world.
 Instead of immediately recycling entity IDs when removed, you can mark entities for removal and process them later in batches.

-While immediate recycling is the default, deferring entity removal through manual recycling helps prevent bugs in complex systems where components or systems may still reference recently removed entities.
-This is especially important when iterating over query results, since an entity removed in one iteration could be referenced in a later iteration.
+`bitECS` removes entities instantly when `removeEntity()` is called, but defers removing them from query results until the next time any query is executed.
+This means that an entity marked for removal will still appear in current query results but will be flushed from all query results on subsequent query calls.
+For even more control over entity lifecycle management, you can implement manual recycling patterns to batch removals or handle specific timing requirements.
 Here's how to implement manual recycling:

 ```ts
 const Removed = {}